JohnLaude/Senior-Design-Testbed/README.md

 This is the command on windows
 ```
-py Testbed_GUI.py
+py GUI.py
 ```

-To run the initial test to create test the network press "New Device" followed by "Run Test"
+To run the initial test to create test the network press "Add New Device" to add new device into the control network.
+A new window will pop up that will prompt for IP addess and nodetype.
+You can navigate through the tabs to see how the testbed system looks like.